Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-### LBT002.001 Ubuntu LTS installation on USB storage
+## LBT002.001 Ubuntu LTS installation on USB storage

 **Test description**

-This test verifies that Ubuntu LTS modern distribution could be installed on USB storage attached to the DUT.
+This test aims to verify that Ubuntu LTS modern distribution could be installed on USB storage attached to the DUT.

 **Test configuration data**

-1. `FIRMWARE` = coreboot
+1. `FIRMWARE` = Dasharo
 1. `OPERATING_SYSTEM` = Ubuntu 22.04

 **Test setup**